High Holiday 5785 Schedule

 MOST NEEDED ITEMS:

-Take a moment to meet Senior Rabbi Benjamin Sharff and ask any questions you might have.
+Take a moment with Senior Rabbi Benjamin Sharff and ask any questions you might have.

 3 p.m. | A Service of Healing (IP)(Z)